whisk-ml/whisk/docs/key_concepts.md

 ## Key Concepts

-whisk is a ML project framework that make makes collaboration, reproducibility, and deployment "just work".
+whisk is a ML project framework that makes collaboration, reproducibility, and deployment "just work".
 Let's go through a few concepts that are important to understanding how whisk makes this happen.

 ### Structure